aterreno/blog/content/troubles-upgrading-to-leopard/index.md

 If you’re reading this post because it’s too late and you’re in troubles, I fixed the system installing Leopard to my firewire disk, installed there DiskWarrior and fixed the disk from there. (credits to [Luca](http://www.lucagrulla.it/) for the pragmatic solution).

-(\*) I was sweating blood since the Lacie Backup utility “_forgot_” to backup all my iTunes library! :’-( Now I feel much safer with the [time machine](http://www.apple.com/macosx/features/timemachine.html), great app.
+(\*) I was sweating blood since the Lacie Backup utility "_forgot_" to backup all my iTunes library! :’-( Now I feel much safer with the [time machine](http://www.apple.com/macosx/features/timemachine.html), great app.